Seven out of ten students take out loans to pay for school. So if you have student debt, you are not alone.

 - Have total qualified educational debt equal to or in excess of 20 percent of your institutional base salary;

-- Agree to engage in qualified research for an average of at least 20 hours per week during each quarterly service period of your LRP award.
+- Agree to engage in qualified research for an average of at least 20 hours per week during each quarterly period of your LRP award.

 Note: The Extramural Loan Repayment Program for Contraception and Infertility Research is an exception to the requirement of having at least a doctoral degree (or equivalent).